skuthyar/Pigs-16S-metagenomic-analyses/README.md

 ###############################################################################################

-The following files should be used in order to process raw shotgun metagenomic data:
+The metagenomics_scripts folder includes files should be used in order to process raw shotgun metagenomic data:
 1. Quality filtering and trimming using Fastp
 2. Map sequences against reference genome
 3. Assemble to contigs using megahit